hopenjin/hopenjin.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU), working under the supervision of [Dr. Yanzhao Wu](https://yanzhaowu.me/).
-My current interests and work spans large language models (LLMs), ensemble learning, efficient inferencing techniques, etc.
+Welcome to my academic website!
+I am Hongpeng Jin, a Ph.D. student in the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU), working under the supervision of [Dr. Yanzhao Wu](https://yanzhaowu.me/).

+My primary research focuses on Large Language Models (LLMs), emphasizing their efficient inference, deployment, and practical applications.
+Additionally, I have a strong interest in ensemble learning and optimization strategies, aiming to enhance the scalability, efficiency, and robustness of AI systems.
+My goal is to deeply explore the underlying mechanisms and untapped potential of large language models (LLMs), aiming to uncover innovative findings with significant academic value and practical industrial applications.

+I hold a Master of Science in Information Technology and Management from the University of Texas at Dallas and a Bachelor of Arts in Tourism Management from Nanjing Normal University.
+Before pursuing my Ph.D., I gained valuable industry experience as a Data Scientist at Cintra US, where I developed machine learning models to optimize dynamic pricing, incident detection, and analytics-driven decision-making.
+I also worked at HP Inc., Samsung Electronics America, and ZTE USA, gaining diverse experience across data analysis, quality assurance, and automation testing.

 Research Experience
 ======